AbdulrahmanElfeki/Crowd-Funding-console-app/README.md

 # Crowd-Funding-console-app
-This repository contains python code to create a console app to start fundraise projects.
+This repository contains python code to create a console app to start fund raise projects.

 ## Overview
 ### Authentication System: